 I added cashews to my first batch and it was delicious, but it would be just as good with peanuts or pecans or even walnuts!

 Simply add the type of nuts you love the most or even a combination of nuts to the popcorn before you dump it into the Ninja Foodi to coat with the caramel.

 You can use ½ to 1 cup of nuts, but I wouldn't use much more than that or you might not have enough caramel to cover it all.

 Spice it Up!

 You can add various spices when you pop the popcorn to add another dimension to your caramel popcorn!

 My husband suggested cinnamon.
 He loves cinnamon and you know what?
 I think that sounds really good!
-Use about ½-1 tsp mixed in with oil in the inner pot before you pop the popcorn.
+Use about ½-1 teaspoon mixed in with oil in the inner pot before you pop the popcorn.

 Spice it up with some cayenne pepper!
 Spicy and sweet is one of my favorite combinations and I bet it would great added to this recipe.
-I would only add between ¼-½ tsp of cayenne and mix it in with the oil before popping the popcorn.
+I would only add between ¼-½ teaspoon of cayenne and mix it in with the oil before popping the popcorn.